 Funding: SOS provides ~$1M/year to support researchers at UCSF

-- Multidisciplinary Research Project Planning Awards: Supports development of complex cross-disciplinary research projects, through funding of activities leading to large grant applications, such as a PO1 grant.
+- Multi-Disciplinary Planning Grant: Supports development of complex cross-disciplinary research projects, through funding of activities leading to large grant applications, such as a PO1 grant.

-- Post Childbearing Professional Development Leave Award Program: Designed for women clinical and translational research faculty who are returning to work after childbearing leave, and to relieve them of non-research responsibilities for up to 3 months after maternity leave.
+- New Child Leave Award: Provides support for clinical and translational research faculty who are returning to work after parental leave by relieving them of non-research responsibilities for up to 3 months following family leave.

 In addition to standard SOS grants, SOS offers additional awards in partnerships with: